adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 summary: Learn how to define and validate environment variables in AdonisJS
 ---

 Instead of maintaining multiple config files, one for each environment, AdonisJS uses [environment variables](https://en.wikipedia.org/wiki/Environment_variable) for values that often change between your local and the production environment.
-For example, The database credentials, a boolean flag to toggle templates caching, and so on.
+For example: the database credentials, a boolean flag to toggle templates caching, and so on.

 ## Access environment variables